 Italian Mutual Benefit Association Scholars

-according to Felix Staffaroni, Association President.
+Stroudsburg according to Felix Staffaroni, Association President

 The IMBA Scholarship Program was established in 1989 as part of the Association's Diamond